fourteatoo/clj-evohome/README.md

 There are two main components of the library; the low-level namespace `fourteatoo.clj-evohome.api` which just wraps the REST API.
-And the higher-level namespace `fourteatoo.clj-evohome.cached` which provides a friendlier interface to the API.
+And the higher-level namespace `fourteatoo.clj-evohome.core` which provides a friendlier interface to the API.